leifliddy/usb-watchdog/README.md

 **ping or hearbeat:** ['0x1e', '0x00']
 **restart:** ['0xff', '0x55']

-If the device doesn't receive a ping/heartbeat message within a 5 minutes period, the relays will be triggered, causing the system to reboot.
+If the device doesn't receive a ping/heartbeat message within a ```5 minute / 300 second``` period, the relays will be triggered, causing the system to reboot.

 This script requiress the ```pyusb``` python library to run.